-Moving to Spain is not only an incredible opportunity but also one that involves a myriad of questions.
-Relocation doesn’t have to be an overwhelming experience when families have the right answers in front of them.
+Moving to Spain is not only an incredible opportunity but also one that involves many questions.
+Relocation doesn’t have to be an overwhelming experience when families have the correct answers in front of them.
 The following eleven tips are for expat families who want to move to Spain and send their children to school.

 11 Questions